develOseven/avoc/README.md

 - When you want to use the AVoc's QtMultimedia backend instead of its PipeWire backend (by uninstalling the pipewire-filtertools package from the Python environment).
 - When you're not on the Linux operating system.

+## (Optional) EasyEffects

+It's fine to use with EasyEffects: put "Noise Reduction" and "Autogain" as the input effects there.

 # Development

 ## Python Environment